GabbedT/ApogeoRV/Docs/Sphinx/control_status_registers.rst

 Hardware Performance Monitor CSRs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Those are 64 bits registers (divided in two registers of 32 bits) that increment themselves as an event occour.
-The **mcycle** CSR simply increment every clock cycle, **minstret** CSR increment itself when an instruction is retired from the *reorder buffer*.
+The **mcycle** CSR simply increment every clock cycle even during pipeline stalls, **minstret** CSR increment itself when an instruction is retired from the *reorder buffer*.

 ApogeoRV implements other 4 general purpouse counters: **mhpmcounter3** -> **mhpmcounter6**.
 The increment-enable event can be selected through the **mhpmevent3** -> **mhpmevent6**.